dockstore/dockstore-documentation/docs/getting-started/github-apps/migrating-workflows-to-github-apps.rst

         primaryDescriptorPath: /Dockstore.cwl
         testParameterFiles:
             - /test/dockstore.cwl.json
+        topic: A short description of the workflow

 The information above was filled out using the following:

 - ``subclass`` is taken from the ``Descriptor Type``
 - ``primaryDescriptorPath`` is from ``Workflow Path``
 - ``testParameterFiles`` is from ``Test File Path``
+- ``topic`` is a short text description of the workflow, 140 characters or less.

 During the original registration for your workflow, you may have filled out the ``Workflow Name`` field shown in the picture below.